 The river sections were then interpolated on a regular mesh (5 m cells), and the hydraulic structures were added.
-The closed-sections were treated the same way as open sections, except that an artificial slot was added at the top of the section (figures 3a and 3b).
-In the classical Preissmann theory, the slot width reflects the pipe dilation and the water compressibility under a pressure fluctuation, and has therefore very small orders of magnitude (about 10-5 m for the pipes existing in the "Rieu des Barges" river) (Kerger et al., 2009).
+The closed sections were treated the same way as open sections, except that an artificial slot was added at the top of the section (Figures 3(a) and (b)).
+In the classical Preissmann theory, the slot width reflects the pipe dilation and the water compressibility under a pressure fluctuation, and has therefore very small orders of magnitude (about 10^{-5} m for the pipes existing in the 'Rieu des Barges' river) (Kerger et al., 2009).
 Using this value would have led to extremely small time steps.
 However, in hydrological simulations, it is not necessary to compute highly transitive phenomena such as a water hammer.
-As the evolution of the flow over time is much more gradual, a much larger Preissmann slot can be used to compute the pressurized flows (a 0.1 m width was used in this application).
+As the evolution of the flow over time is much more gradual, a much larger Preissmann slot can be used to compute the pipes.